 - use the chocolate shortbread base from the Low Carb Chocolate Lasagna recipe

-Cranberry Walnut Crumb Bars
+Keto Cranberry Crumb Bars

 - 3/4 cup of the shortbread crust mixture about 1 quarter of the mixture

-- 1/2 cup (40 g) walnuts, chopped
+- 1/2 cup chopped walnuts (40 g)

-- 3 tablespoons (35 g) Sukrin Gold***
+- 3 tablespoons Low carb brown sugar (35 g)

-- 3 tablespoons (40 g) Lily's Sugar-Free Chocolate Chips***
+- 3 tablespoons Lily's Sugar-Free Chocolate Chips (40 g)

-- Prepare: a 9x9 or 8x8 brownie pan by cutting a strip of parchment wide enough to cover the bottom of the pan and long enough to go up two opposite sides and hang over.
+- Prepare a 9x9 or 8x8 brownie pan by cutting a strip of parchment wide enough to cover the bottom of the pan and long enough to go up two opposite sides and hang over.
 Spray the pan with baking spray and place the piece of parchment into the pan, smoothing it to fit.
 Chop the walnuts.

 - Preheat the oven to 350 and position the rack to the lower third of the oven.

-- Assemble: Very firmly press the shortbread mixture into the bottom of the brownie pan.
-I like to put s piece of waxed paper over the crust and use a flat bottomed glass to help me press the crust into the pan.
+- Firmly press the shortbread mixture into the bottom of the brownie pan.
+I lay a piece of waxed paper over the crust and use a flat bottomed glass to help me press the crust into the pan - very firmly.
 Spoon the cooled cranberry sauce into the brownie pan and spread it evenly over the crust.
 Sprinkle the reserved crumb mixture evenly over the top of the cranberries, then the walnuts, low carb brown sugar and sugar free chocolate chips.